salaaad2/taskmaster/taskmaster.md

 - process not killed behaviour
 ## additional/different env values
 single function call ? execv() -> execve() + add new values to envp arg
-## multiple return values
+## multiple acceptable return values
-## restart n times from monitorProcess

 # the configuration file must allow the user to specify the following, for each program that is to be supervised:
-## Reload the configuration file without stopping the main program
 ## The number of processes to start and keep running
 ## Whether the program should be restarted never, unexpected exit, or always (0, 1, 2)
 ## How many times a restart should be attempted before aborting